iamzifei/midjourney-ai-app/README.md

 ## Todo

-### General

-- [ ] midjourney web UI for the most general image actions, such as Imagine, Vary, Reroll
-- [ ] midjourney web UI for the advanced actions, such as Zoom, Pan, In-Painting, Blend, etc
+### Everything from the general version, plus

+- [ ] user management and auth
-- [ ] midjourney web UI for the advanced actions, such as Partial Redraw, Settings, Describe, Seed, etc
+- [ ] UI for config Midjourney API keys
-- [ ] better UI/UX for non-tech background users
+- [ ] capability of payment gateway integration
-- [ ] multi-language support
+- [ ] token management

 ## How to use